 The stage had been set.
 The players where in place.
 A collision between me and Bane was eminent.
 Bane had started a fire, a fire that will forge one of our destinies and destroy the other.
 History will be rewrote in a single moment and the effects will reverberate throughout the millennials.

-I open my eye, immediately wishing I was either capable of teleportation at this moment, or that this was a dream.
+I open my eye, immediately wishing I was either capable of teleportation away at this moment, or that this was a dream.
 Neither was possible.
 Bane’s still there, trying to use the nuranium, a very hard and dense rock, that encases me from chin to toe to crush me(In case you’re wondering, this is normal, at least for me after I have disobeyed him, yet again).
-All he’s doing is making the nuranium, already extremely dense, more dense as it’s compacted by his power from the outside and than getting all the energy that Bane was directing at my skin reflected, like light from a mirror, right back at it.
+All he’s doing is making the nuranium, already extremely dense as it is, more dense as it’s compacted by his power from the outside and than getting all the energy that Bane was directing at my skin, through the rock, reflected, like light from a mirror, right back at it.

 “You will yield, Skywalker!”
-Bane yells from his throne, across the room from me, his voice somewheres between a low explosion-like boom, and the growl of a predatory animal.
+Bane yells from his throne, across the room from me, his voice somewheres between a low explosion-like boom, and the growl of a predatory animal, but his voice is wavering ever so slightly, showing the strain of his efforts.

-Next thing I know, a large hunk on electrified, burning, nuranium is flying at me, at roughly 100 feet a second, covering the distance from Bane to me in about a second.
-As Bane launches that attack, the nuranium encasing me shift to a slab of rock with bands strapping me down.
-I don’t flinch, just flick the rock slab behind me with a mental hand, shattering it completely and effortlessly.
-The lightning strikes, the fire engulfs me and the rock crashes down on me, but I don’t flinch.
-For that matter, I don’t even feel it.
+Next thing I know, a large hunk on electrified, white fire coated, nuranium is flying at me, at roughly 100 feet a second, covering the distance from Bane to me in about half a second.
+As Bane launches that attack, the nuranium encasing me shift to a slab of rock behind me with bands strapping me down.
+I don’t flinch, just flick the rock slab behind me with a mental hand, shattering it completely and totally effortlessly.
+The lightning leaps for the rock, striking me, the fire engulfs me and the rock crashes down on me, but I don’t flinch.
+For that matter, I don’t feel it in the least.
 Bane does though.
-He jerks violently as thought struck by lightning and blisters as he is burned by fire, followed quickly by a crash as he is almost crushed into his throne by an invisible force.
+He jerks violently as thought struck by lightning and blisters as he is burned by fire, followed quickly by a crash as he is almost crushed into his throne, also nuranium, by an invisible force.

 I rise from the ruble, totaly unsathed, lightning flickering under my skin and fire flickering around and engulfing, but not burning, me.
 Bane on the other hand, looks shocked, literally and emotionally, his skin is blistered, and he looks like he just had a building fall on him.